malikatapparel/pubmed_weekly/README.md

 `weekly_recommend.py` is the main automation script.
 It runs via GitHub Actions and performs the full weekly pipeline:

-1. Checks if it is Tuesday (Zurich time)  # You can change for another day
+1. Checks if it is Tuesday # You can change for another day
 2. Loads your favorite paper embeddings
 3. Queries PubMed for new candidate papers
 4. Computes embedding similarity